 Milton is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,928 people and two constituent neighborhoods, Milton is the 192nd largest community in Pennsylvania.
-Milton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Milton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Milton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Milton is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Milton who work in office and administrative support (19.18%), sales jobs (12.84%), and healthcare (8.30%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Milton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Milton is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Milton who work in office and administrative support (19.26%), sales jobs (11.20%), and healthcare (8.54%).

 Milton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Milton in 2010 was $21,122, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $84,488 for a family of four.
+The per capita income in Milton in 2010 was $21,610, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $86,440 for a family of four.
 However, Milton contains both very wealthy and poor people as well.

 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Milton include Irish, Polish, Italian, and Dutch.
+Important ancestries of people in Milton include Irish, Polish, Dutch, and Italian.

 The most common language spoken in Milton is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German.